KordianChi/tic-tac-toe_with_Q_learning/README.md

 | Neural_network |    1.0, 0.0, 0.0    |    0.0, 1.0, 0.0     |    0.11, 0.47, 0.41    |    0.0, 0.67, 0.33     |
 | Random |    0.96, 0.0, 0.04   |    0.88, 0.04, 0.08    |    0.37, 0.28, 0.35    |    NA   |
 | Naive |    1.0, 0.0, 0.0   |    1.0, 0.0, 0.0   |    NA  |    0.45, 0.27, 0.27    |

+## What next?

+In my project, I applied Q-learning to the game of Tic Tac Toe using two approaches: the first approach involved calculating the Q-table through Bellman's equation based on a long series of games, while the second approach used a neural network to approximate the Q-table based on a short series of games.
+However, the results are not yet entirely satisfactory.

+As a next step, I could consider several possible directions for further exploration.
+One option would be to experiment with different hyperparameters and try to improve the training process of the neural network.
+Another possibility would be to investigate different features that could be used as input to the neural network, such as board symmetry or other heuristic evaluations.
+Additionally, I could try implementing other reinforcement learning algorithms or applying Q-learning to other games.

+Given that this project was a small exercise before attempting more ambitious reinforcement learning projects, I believe that the experience gained from this project will be useful going forward.
+I learned valuable lessons about the challenges involved in training a reinforcement learning agent and gained insight into the importance of selecting appropriate hyperparameters and features.
+Moving forward, I plan to continue learning about reinforcement learning and exploring more complex applications of this exciting field.

+Overall, while the current results may not be entirely satisfactory, this project has provided a solid foundation for future exploration and experimentation in the field of reinforcement learning.